adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 <p>&nbsp;</p>

-Finally, download both, the fasta and fastq files (or download only the fastq and transform it into fasta).
+Once inside of _Reads_, we can see a interactive table that contains all reads.
+To download the reads, click on _Filtered Download_.
+Finally, select both, the fasta and fastq files and download them (or download only the fastq and transform it into fasta).
 The download link is highlighted in the following picture:

 <p>&nbsp;</p>